-Note: When you specify the path for an encryption rule, you must also specify the files or file types.
-You can also use wildcards (e.g. ".").
+Note: Please note that in addition to the path specification for an encryption rule, the file pattern must also be specified in the field below.
+You can also use wildcards (e.g. ".") here.

 The encryption rules defined for a group make up one conpal LAN Crypt encryption profile.